Assassin's Creed: Brotherhood: Development

 Assassin's Creed: Brotherhood was developed by Ubisoft Montreal.
 Montreal also worked on both of the other main Assassin's Creed games in the series and was thus chosen to lead production for the third installment.
 A new Assassin's Creed episode featuring multiplayer was announced during Ubisoft's 2009 fiscal third-quarter results while not revealing its name.
 In early May 2010, a GameStop employee published on the internet some images of a pre-order box featuring the Assassin's Creed: Brotherhood title while Ubisoft was teasing the game on Facebook and Twitter.
 Ubisoft then confirmed the authenticity of these pictures.
 Brotherhood has not been numbered unlike Assassin's Creed II because players, and even developers themselves would have expected a new setting and a new ancestor while this is only the continuation of Ezio's story.

 Although game was developed primarily by Ubisoft Montreal in Canada, production was aided in part by four other Ubisoft developers: Annecy, Singapore, Bucharest and Québec City.
 The multiplayer mode was mainly developed by Ubisoft Annecy, the studio responsible for creating multiplayer mode in Tom Clancy's Splinter Cell: Chaos Theory.
 Ubisoft also announced plans for downloadable content (DLC) after the game's launch.
 Two sets of free DLC have already been released under the names "Animus Project Update 1.0" and "Animus Project Update 2.0".
 The first includes the new map Mont Saint-Michel and one new mode, Advanced Alliance.
 The "Animus Project Update 2.0" was released in January 2011, was also free, and included another map, mode and the introduction of a player grading system.
 From the perspective of performance, Ubisoft have commented that they hope the gaps between the PlayStation 3 and Xbox 360 versions will be even smaller with Brotherhood.

 While still in development, creative director Patrice Désilets left before the game's presentation at the E3 2010.
 Ubisoft and production manager Jean-Francois Boivin stated that he only took a "creative break" after completing his task on Brotherhood.
 A teaser trailer of the multiplayer mode was released on the official site before the E3.
 A cinematic debut trailer was diffused during Ubisoft's E3 2010 press conference along a walkthrough of the game's beginning.
 Assassin's Creed: Brotherhood reached gold status on October 28, 2010.
 The Microsoft Windows version has Nvidia 3D Vision and multi screen support through AMD Eyefinity.
 It also uses Tagès copy protection, as well as Ubisoft online services platform, but doesn't require an always-on Internet connection to play.
 On November 30, 2010, a novelization of the game was published.
 The novel is a sequel to the previous novel.

+Remastered versions of Assassin's Creed II, along with Brotherhood and Revelations, were released as part of The Ezio Collection compilation for the PlayStation 4 and Xbox One on November 15, 2016, and for the Nintendo Switch on February 17, 2022.

+The remastered version also includes support for UHD resolution on the PS4 Pro.